 The Pros of Starting a Vending Machine Business

-One of the most desirable aspects of starting a vending machine business is the concept of low maintenance.
-The income derived from your vending machine is passive, meaning the money is generated without you, the proprietor, being present.
+The income derived from your vending machine is passive, meaning the money is generated without you – the proprietor – being present.

-Once your vending machine contracts are secured (vendors and location), and the machine is installed and active, you have created a passive source of income.
-This means you spend very little time with customers and more flexibility in terms of scheduling for you, the owner.
+What this means: once your vending machine contracts are secured (vendors and location), and the machine is installed and active, you spend very little time with customers.

 The main responsibilities are to collect the money, restock the machine and deal with repairs – or hire somebody else to do that job.

-Vending machines offer a wide variety of options - perhaps more so than just at first glance.
-There is an endless variety of options you can sell from sugary drinks to healthy snack options, bulk candy, toys or even electronics.
+There is an endless variety of options you can sell through your machines, from sugary drinks to healthy snack options, bulk candy, toys, or even electronics.

-In fact, some of the greatest opportunities are outside the box thinking.
-Since the start of the COVID-19 pandemic, there have been vending machines that have popped up selling face masks, for example.
+Since the start of the COVID-19 pandemic, for example, there have been vending machines that have popped up selling face masks instead of candy!

 Starting a vending machine business has low start-up costs between $3k-$10K for new machines, and under $3k for used or refurbished machines.